2025–26 Ipswich Town F.C. season

 The 2025–26 season is the 148th season in the history of Ipswich Town Football Club, and their first season back in the Championship since the 2023–24 campaign, following relegation from the Premier League in the preceding season.
 In addition to the domestic league, the club also compete in the FA Cup and the EFL Cup.

-On 30 June 2025, it was announced that Town would be changing the front-of-shirt sponsor for the first time since 2021 from Ed Sheeran's +–=÷× Tour to HaloITSM.
+On 30 June 2025, it was announced that Town would be changing the front-of-shirt sponsor for the first time since 2021 from Ed Sheeran's +–=÷× Tour to HaloITSM, Ed Sheeran's hot sauce brand, Tingly's Ted announced as new sleeve sponsor.

+On 2 May 2026, in the final game of the season, Town won promotion back to the Premier League after only one season away when they won 3–0 against Queens Park Rangers at Portman Road.